 No-one likes to talk about it, but we need to know how to reduce the risk of getting head lice and how to get rid of them.
 Firstly, kids in close quarters allow lice to move from head to head with ease.
 Thus, tying hair up in a bun can reduce the transfer risk.
 Treating with a shampoo and repeating in 7 days will add to your chances of removing the pest, but only mechanical removal truly works with a fine comb.
 Unfortunately, washing bed clothes, etc., has no real effect.

-Top 10 Tips to prepare for winter:
+Top 10 Tips for THE winter blues:

 - Stay at home if you are exposed to illness, at work or at school